-four-year degree in Medical Imaging, otherwise known as Medical Diagnostic Radiography.
-The course will provide you with the opportunity to develop the knowledge, skills and clinical expertise that enable you to practise as a registered diagnostic radiographer (subject to accreditation by AHPRA).
+Deakin University offers a new four-year degree in Medical Imaging, otherwise known as Medical Diagnostic Radiography, at our Geelong Waurn Ponds Campus.
+The course will provide you with the opportunity to develop the knowledge, skills and clinical expertise that will enable you to practise as a registered diagnostic radiographer (subject to accreditation by AHPRA).

 Academic and clinical studies are fully integrated throughout the four years of the course.

 The program of study involves medical radiation science linked to principles of medical imaging, biological sciences, and ethical and legal aspects of health care to inform and support your clinical practice.

 Over the four years of the course, there will be substantial clinical practice, conducted mostly in clinical centres and hospitals, supplemented by the new three-roomed medical imaging training unit.
 The clinical placement model, designed uniquely for the course has an emphasis on rural and regional hospitals and medical imaging clinics throughout south-west Victoria.

 Using the latest equipment you will learn basic x-ray techniques before proceeding to more complex medical imaging procedures such as mammography, computed tomography (CT), magnetic resonance imaging (MRI) and ultrasound (U/S).

 All applications must be made through the Victorian Tertiary Admissions Centre (VTAC).

 Medical Imaging inherent requirements